Psychology Quarterly accepts articles in all three languages – Sinhala, Tamil, and English.

 We welcome commentary on the most recent psychology research and findings.
 Psychology Quarterly will also feature counseling studies and seek contributions from experienced counselors and psychotherapists to share their insights.
 In summary, we will accept:

 - Book summaries

 - Psychology lessons for IGCSE Ordinary Level and Advanced Level.

 - Lessons for Psychology undergraduates – especially articles that encourage qualitative research.

 Psychology Quarterly publishes articles ranging in length from 750 to 2,500 words that are appropriate for our target audience.
 This audience includes psychology students aged 16 and up, therefore, we encourage using appropriate language.

 We anticipate that all submissions will be understandable to lay readers.

-Footnotes and endnotes will not be published in Psychology Quarterly.
+References will be published in Psychology Quarterly.
 The electronic version of the article should include hyperlinked citations and other external references according to APA 7th edition style.
 A full list of references is expected for all submissions except for articles in the “Journey” section.
-The e-magazine will have only hyperlinked citations and the printed magazine will have a list of references.
+The e-magazine will have hyperlinked citations and the printed magazine will have a list of references.

-A minimum of LKR10,000 is paid to published authors per article.
-Articles published in the “Write Club” section do not fall into this category as it is a section for highlighting the writing talents of members who have been coached free of charge by The Wellness Center and Psychology Quarterly staff.
+A minimum of LKR.
+10,000 is paid to published authors per article.
+Articles published in the “Write Club” section do not fall into this category as it is a section for highlighting the writing talents of members.

 Authors who email us should include their entire draft submission.
 We will not commission future (prospective) articles.